 Currently, we have four official wallpapers from the leaks.
 Samsung typically uses a different wallpaper for the Ultra model’s marketing.

-For example, the S22 and S22+ got a green/ blue abstract aesthetic wallpaper.
+For example, the S22 and S22+ have a green/ blue abstract aesthetic wallpaper.
 On the contrary, the S22 Ultra got a foggy green, red, white, and black wallpaper.
 That does not seem to be the case with the wallpapers for their 2023 lineup of phones.

 The S23 series has four wallpapers, all modern and unique-looking.
 The wallpapers showcase half of a beautifully designed sphere surrounded by artistic fog, and there’s also a gradient effect going on.